janjiralakirankumar/AWS-Networking-Project/README.md

 ---
 ### Step 10: Launching a Private EC2 Instance in Private Subnet

-- In the EC2 Dashboard, click `Launch Instance` and give it a name and tags, e.g., `Demo-Private-Server-01`
+- In the EC2 Dashboard, click `Launch Instance` and give it a name and tags, e.g., `Demo-Private-Server-01-YourName`
-- Choose an Amazon Machine Image (AMI) such as `Amazon Linux 2.`
+- Choose an Amazon Machine Image (AMI) such as `Ubuntu Server 24.04.`
 - Configure the instance type as `t2.micro.`
 - Select the same existing SSH key pair created in Step 7 to ensure secure access to the private instance.
 - In the `Network settings` section, click on `Edit`: